WestGrid/SciVis2021/content/data.md

 The spin transition-induced density anomaly is formally defined at the top of the second column of page 11 in Shahnas et al. (2011) -- paper [1] below.
-Without going into complex physics, you can think of it as the local anomaly (vs. laterally averaged) of the density with the spin transition taken into account.
+Without going into complex physics, you can think of it as the local anomaly (compared to the laterally-averaged value) of the density with the spin transition taken into account.

-All four anomalies above (thermal conductivity, thermal expansivity, temperature, and spin transition-induced density) were computed relative to the laterally-averaged values of the respective variable and consequently will be positive in some regions and negative in other regions.
+All four anomalies above (thermal conductivity, thermal expansivity, temperature, and spin transition-induced density) were computed relative to the laterally-averaged values of the respective variables and consequently will be positive in some regions and negative in others.